Taxi (film series): Television

+Taxi Brooklyn (2014)

 In 2014, the television series Taxi Brooklyn, filmed jointly by EuropaCorp Television, the French TV channel TF1 and the American NBC, aired on television.
 The main creator of the series was Gary Scott Thompson.
 The plot was based on the first "Taxi".

 Caitlin "Cat" Sullivan is an NYPD detective working in Brooklyn.
 After her driving privileges are suspended, she relies on Leo Romba, a Brooklyn cab driver from France.
 Leo becomes Cat's driver and a de facto consultant on her cases.
 While solving crimes with Leo, Cat is also running her own unauthorized investigation into the death of her father, an NYPD detective thought to have been executed by the Capella crime family.
 In doing so, she clashes with her boss, Captain Baker, and her ex-husband Gregg, who has picked up the case for the FBI.

 On the site Rotten Tomatoes, the series received a rating of 38%.
 On March 6, 2015, NBC cancelled the show.